Camp Douglas (Chicago): Command of Colonel Charles V. DeLand

 The first of the new Confederate prisoners, 558 militant guerrilla raiders who had been under the command of Brigadier General John Hunt Morgan, arrived at the camp on August 20, 1863.
-Colonel Charles V. DeLand, who had been a prisoner of the Confederates earlier in the war and would be again, and who had commanded the First Michigan Sharpshooters in the pursuit of Morgan, was ordered to take command of the camp on August 18, 1863.
+Colonel Charles V. DeLand, who had been a prisoner of the Confederates earlier in the war as a captain in the 9th Michigan Infantry Regiment and would be again after being wounded at the Battle of Peeble’s Farm during the Siege of Petersburg and who had commanded the 1st Michigan Sharpshooters in the pursuit of Morgan, was ordered to take command of the camp on August 18, 1863.
 Colonel DeLand was appointed commandant of the camp because he was the senior officer of the regiment guarding the prisoners as they were brought there.
 By September 26, 1863, a total of 4,234 Confederate prisoners were being held at Camp Douglas.
 On October 9, 1863, Dr. A. M. Clark, medical director of prisoners, inspected the camp and found the number of prisoners had risen to 6,085, with only 978 Union soldiers in the garrison to guard them.

 Colonel DeLand tried to impose discipline on the disorderly camp but was frustrated by its poor condition and corrupt guards, including especially those from his own regiment.
 Because only two water hydrants were available to the prisoners, they had to wait in the cold for hours to get water.
 Open sinks (latrines), or sewers, ran through the middle of the camp.
 The rundown buildings provided inadequate shelter.
 Hospital capacity, with 120 beds for prisoners and 50 beds for guards, was seriously inadequate.
 The post chapel was converted into hospital space, but there was still insufficient capacity for all the sick prisoners and guards.

 During this period, in retaliation for treatment of Union prisoners by Confederates, an undisclosed official in the high command ordered the cook stoves, which also provided heat, replaced by 40 USgal boilers.
 These large pots provided little heat for the buildings and destroyed the quality of the food cooked in them.